patrickkfkan/volumio-jellyfin/README.md

 #### Notes

 - Audio is served through Direct Streaming.
 This means when you play a song, it will be streamed to Volumio in its original format without any modifications.
 This gives you the highest sound quality possible but, if you are streaming from a remote server, then you should consider whether you have a fast-enough Internet connection with unlimited data.
 - If the URI of an audio stream contains the letters 'bbc', Volumio will fail to update the stream's playback status and the queue will stop after playing the current stream.
-This is because the MPD plugin that is supplied with Volumio, and which the Jellyfin plugin utilizes, assumes URIs containing 'bbc' has got to be BBC webradio streams and tries to parse the stream's information in a particular way that would cause it to fail with the Jellyfin streams. ~~A workaround may be possible but not provided since this behavior is caused by a reckless assumption that should be fixed within the MPD plugin.~~ Until Volumio pushes a fix, you can run a script provided by the Jellyfin plugin to resolve this.
+This is because the MPD plugin that is supplied with Volumio, and which the Jellyfin plugin utilizes, assumes URIs containing 'bbc' has got to be BBC webradio streams and tries to parse the stream's information in a particular way that would cause it to fail with the Jellyfin streams. ~~A workaround may be possible but not provided since this behavior is caused by a reckless assumption that should be fixed within the MPD plugin.~~ Until Volumio pushes a fix ([PR submitted and merged](https://github.com/volumio/Volumio2/pull/2162), but not in release as at v2.916), you can run a script provided by the Jellyfin plugin to resolve this.
 To run the script, SSH into Volumio and then:

 ```
 volumio:~$ /data/plugins/music_service/jellyfin/scripts/fix_mpd_bbc